MicrosoftDocs/azure-docs/articles/logic-apps/quickstart-create-logic-apps-visual-studio-code.md

    ![Select Azure location for saving logic app metadata](./media/quickstart-create-logic-apps-visual-studio-code/select-azure-location-new-resources.png)

-1. Provide a name for your logic app, and then press ENTER.
+1. Provide a name for your logic app, and then press Enter.

    ![Provide name for your logic app](./media/quickstart-create-logic-apps-visual-studio-code/enter-name-logic-app.png)